VHugoBarnes/opentasks/documentation/src/content/docs/journey/frontend-backend.md

 ---
+title: Frontend and Backend
-title: Tech Stack used to build OpenTasks
+description: Learn the architecture used to build both backend and frontend for OpenTasks
-description: ...
 ---

-# Hello
+## Frontend

+## Backend